Happyculture/combawa/README.md

 * Testing (testing)
 * Production (prod)

 When you are targeting a specific environment, you can edit `predeploy_actions.sh` or `postdeploy_actions.sh`.
-Each file is composed of a switch/case per environment.
+Each file is composed of a switch/case per environment but you can specialize those files per project.

 #### Build mode

-When you build your projects, you are in three different scenarios:
+When you build your projects, you are in two different scenarios:
 - Install mode: You are initiating the project and build from an installation profile.
 - Update mode: You are advanced in your project life cycle and may have it in production.
 You want to rebuild from the configuration that you exported or a reference SQL dump.

-Each mode (option `-m`) is using a different build file since you don't run the same commands whether you are installing/updating.
+Each mode (option `-m`) is using a different build file since you don't run the same commands whether you are installing or updating.

-Combawa ships with template files for each mode, you can update them when you need to adjust to your constraints.
+Combawa ships with template files for each mode, you can update them when you need to adjust them to your constraints.

 #### Combawa options